The Institution of Structural Engineers The Institution of Structural Engineers

 The Engineering Council’s Statement of Ethical Principles reads as follows:

-There are four fundamental principles that should guide engineers and technicians in achieving the high ideals of professional life.
+There are five fundamental principles that should guide engineers and technicians in achieving the high ideals of professional life.
 These express the beliefs and values of the profession and are amplified below.

 1. Honesty and integrity

-Engineering professionals have a duty to uphold the highest standards of professional conduct including openness, fairness, honesty and integrity.
-They should:
+Engineering professionals have a duty to uphold the highest standards of professional conduct at all times, including openness, fairness, honesty and integrity.
+They:

-Engineering professionals have a duty to obey all applicable laws and regulations and give due weight to facts, published standards and guidance and the wider public interest.
-They should
+Engineering professionals have a duty to protect people, respect rights, uphold the trust placed in them by society nationally and globally, and obey all applicable laws and regulations.
+They give due weight to facts, published standards and guidance, and act to assess and manage risks.
+They:

-• hold paramount the health and safety of others and draw attention to hazards
+• Make the health and safety of others a leading priority and draw attention to hazards

 3. Accuracy and rigour

-Engineering professionals have a duty to acquire and use wisely the understanding, knowledge and skills needed to perform their role.
-They should:
+Engineering professionals have a duty to acquire, maintain and use wisely the understanding, knowledge and skills needed in their role, and apply this to their work so that it meets the highest standards.
+They:

 4. Leadership and communication

-Engineering professionals have a duty to abide by and promote high standards of leadership and communication.
-They should:
+Engineering professionals have a duty to uphold and promote high standards of leadership and communication.
+They:

 Universal application